 Eligibility is not automatic.
 Confirm current PenCom, PFA, and lender requirements before assuming the mortgage-equity route is available.

 Inflation is a major risk.
-The research brief uses a 15%-20% near-term nominal inflation backdrop and only 1%-4% real-return assumptions.
+This illustration uses a 15%-20% near-term nominal inflation backdrop and only 1%-4% real-return assumptions.

 Home equity is not liquid retirement income.
-It can reduce rent risk, but it may not help with groceries, healthcare, transport, or family support unless you can sell, rent out, or refinance safely.
+It can reduce rent risk, but it may not help with groceries, healthcare, transport, or family support unless a sale, rental plan, or refinancing option is realistically available and you model its costs and risks separately.

 Legal and title checks matter.
 Treat documentation risk as a financial risk, not just paperwork.